The Locked Room (True Detective): 1995

-The next day, Cohle tells Hart that he found symbols similar to the Lange case in the death of Rianne Olivier, a girl who was reported to die in an accident during a flood.
-They visit Olivier's grandfather (Ritchie Montgomery), who claims that Olivier left with her boyfriend, Reggie Ledoux.
-He gives them some of her belongings, from which they discover she attended Light of the Way Academy, a religious school that was run by Tuttle and was closed in 1992 due to Hurricane Andrew.
-While Cohle questions the groundskeeper (Glenn Fleshler) at the school, Hart receives information from the station.
-Reggie Ledoux was an ex-con who violated his parole eight months ago after serving a sentence for running a meth lab.
+Still convinced that Dora's killer has killed before, Rust spends hours looking through photos of dead bodies in old case files.
+He finds a spiral symbol similar to the one on Lange's body on the dead body of Rianne Olivier, a girl who was reported to have drowned during a flood.
+They question Olivier's grandfather (Ritchie Montgomery).
+He mentions that she had a boyfriend named Reggie Ledoux.
+Marty and Rust learn that Olivier attended Light of the Way Academy, a religious school that was run by Tuttle's foundation.

+Marty and Rust visit the school.
+Rust encounters the groundskeeper (Glenn Fleshler) at the school and asks about the school's history.
+Through the radio, Marty and Rust learn that Reggie Ledoux was an ex-con who violated his parole eight months ago after serving a sentence for running a meth lab.
 During his prison sentence, he was cellmates with Charlie Lange, Dora's husband.
-They then put out a all-points bulletin on Ledoux.
-Somewhere in the woods, Ledoux (Charles Halford) is seen outside his house, half-naked and using a machete.
+Realizing the connection, they put out an all-points bulletin on Ledoux.
+Somewhere in the woods, Ledoux (Charles Halford) is seen outside his house, half-naked, wearing a gas mask and wielding a machete.